bsmith89/resume/resume.md

 ## Service and Outreach ##

+-   [2016] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Executive Committee** during the Fall Term

 -   [2016-present] **PUP Student Meeting**
     -   Collaborated in proposing and organizing a meeting for the directors and students of the Burroughs Wellcome Fund's Institutional Program Unifying Population and Laboratory Based Sciences (PUP)
-    -   To be held in 2017 at the University of Michigan
+    -   To be held August 2017 at the University of Michigan
     -   $150,000 budget

+-   [2016-present] **University of Michigan Software Carpentry** group member

 -   [2014-2015] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Seminar Committee**